 - Demand itself is driven by market psychology, or people’s perception of the currency’s value.
 This perception is not just influenced by economics, but also politics and the media (just to name a few!).

 - Changes in a currency are relative to changes in the currency of which it is being compared to.
 So, in this instance, factors that influence the pound must be considered alongside the dynamic of the Aussie dollar and the Australian economy to get a truly holistic view.

 The pound is a great example of how political uncertainty and the resulting lack of investor trust can quickly depreciate a currency.

-Unless you have been living under a rock for the past two years, you would no doubt have heard about Brexit, or the UK’s exit from the European Union.
+Unless you have been living under a rock for the past three years, you would no doubt have heard about Brexit, or the UK’s exit from the European Union.
 Investors feared leaving the UK would result in a weaker pound (a.k.a less return on their investment).
 This lack of trust and resulting lack of/ withdrawing of investment saw the pound depreciate by over 9.5% against the Aussie dollar in the space of a week.

 While this wasn’t ideal for the UK, Aussie travellers were cheering as they were able to cash in on record AUD to GBP exchange rates.

 As Brexit negotiations are still taking place, they will definitely have an impact on the value of the pound.
 So, if you are planning a trip to the UK in the next two years we definitely recommend you keep an eye on Brexit news, as well as some currency forecasts, to ensure you a purchasing at an ideal time.

 Better yet, sign up for currency alerts and let us do the hard work for you.
 It’s also worth adding Rate Guard to your transaction (it’s free!) and we will refund you the difference should the rate improve within 14 days of purchase.
 Who knows, it might give you those 2 extra pints we mentioned above.